Johns Hopkins Blue Jays: Men's basketball

 During the 2021–22 season, the Blue Jays' basketball team, spearheaded by head coach Josh Loeffler, recorded a 23–4 record, ranked first in the Centennial Conference or region.

+Fencing

+Hopkins has an acclaimed fencing team, which ranked in the top three Division III teams in the past few years and in both 2008 and 2007 defeated the University of North Carolina, a Division I team.
+In 2008, they defeated UNC and won the MACFA championship.

+Field hockey

+The women's field hockey team has reached the NCAA semifinals six times in the last eight years (2018, 2019, 2021, 2022, 2023, and 2025); (the 2020 season was cancelled due to the COVID-19 pandemic) and has been the NCAA Division III National Championship runner-up the last 4 out of 5 years (2021, 2022, 2023, and 2025) losing to Middlebury College three times and Tufts University most recently in 2025.

 Football

 Hopkins' first team was assembled in 1881, and spent an entire year training and learning a version of the game.
 Their sport, which was closer to rugby, was played in Druid Hill Park.
 After the training, the team planned a two-game 1882 season.
 The squad had to play the season under the title of the Clifton Athletic Club, due to the school's policy on the sport of football.
 The first was a practice game with the Baltimore Athletic Club, played on October 7.
 The Hopkins team lost the contest 4–0.
 The following game was their first true game, to be played against the Naval Academy.

 Men's lacrosse

 The team was founded in 1883 and is the school's most prominent sports team.
 The Blue Jays have won forty-four national championships including nine NCAA Division I titles (2007, 2005, 1987, 1985, 1984, 1980, 1979, 1978, 1974), twenty-nine USILL/USILA titles, and six ILA titles, first all time by any college lacrosse team and second to Syracuse in NCAA era national titles.

+Hopkins's primary lacrosse rivals are Princeton University, Syracuse University, and the University of Virginia; its primary intrastate rivals are Loyola University Maryland, competing in what is called the "Charles Street Massacre", Towson University, the United States Naval Academy, and the University of Maryland.
+The rivalry with Maryland is the oldest.
+The schools have met 111 times since 1899, including three times in playoff matches.

+On June 3, 2013, it was announced that the Blue Jays would join the Big Ten Conference for men's lacrosse when that league begins sponsoring the sport in the 2015 season (2014–15 school year).